Lee Mills: Playing career

 In July 2001 he broke his arm in a "freak" training ground incident, this came after recently recovering from a potentially career threatening knee injury.
 He came back later in the season with "a bang", Mills saying: "I've come in and done OK and let's hope that continues."
 He was soon battling with an ankle injury, choosing to take injections to avoid time on the sidelines.
-In February 2003, following a one-month loan with Tony Pulis' Stoke City, where John Rudge was now Director of Football, he signed for the "Potters" on a permanent basis.
+In February 2003, following a one-month loan with Tony Pulis' Stoke City, where John Rudge was now Director of Football, he signed for the "Potters" permanently.
 The next month he was involved in a traffic collision on the M6 motorway and escaped with only minor injuries.

-In July 2003 he signed with Telford United.
-Manager Mick Jones was clearly delighted with the capture, stating: "I don't want to put too much pressure on Lee but I am hopeful he might have the same kind of impact as Alan Shearer had when he moved from Blackburn to Newcastle".
+In July 2003, he signed with Telford United.
+Manager Mick Jones was delighted with the capture, stating: "I don't want to put too much pressure on Lee but I am hopeful he might have the same kind of impact as Alan Shearer had when he moved from Blackburn to Newcastle".
 After eleven goals in thirty games, Mills tore his ankle ligaments during a training accident, keeping him out of action for three months.

-Following the collapse of Telford United there was a race to Mills' signature, which was eventually won by Hereford United.
+Following the collapse of Telford United, there was a race to Mills' signature, which was eventually won by Hereford United.
 Graham Turner having signed Mills, Mark Robinson and Jonathan Gould, looked to improve upon 2003–04's second-place finish, which saw the "Bulls" agonizingly close to automatic promotion to the Football League.
 Nine league goals from Mills in the 2004–05 season could not help United catch runaway champions Barnet, for a second consecutive season they crashed out in the play-off semi-finals.
 Four of his goals had come in the first two months, despite starting just five matches.
 Mills was released after the semi-final defeat, as was fellow veteran Graham Hyde.

+Style of play

+Mills was a strong forward who could head the ball well and kick with both feet.

 Managerial career

 In December 2009, Mills was linked to the management position at Midland Football Alliance club Rocester.

 In May 2010 he was confirmed as new manager of Midland Football Alliance club Bridgnorth Town.
-However at the end of the 2010–11 season, Mills and his assistant Tony Dinning resigned from their posts at Bridgnorth Town, citing a wish to move on to a new challenge.
+However, at the end of the 2010–11 season, Mills and his assistant Tony Dinning resigned from their posts at Bridgnorth Town, citing a wish to move on to a new challenge.
 After missing out on the vacant management position at Stafford Rangers, Mills was instead appointed as assistant manager at Bridgnorth's league rivals Ellesmere Rangers.
 He quit the club in January 2012, due to other commitments.
 He coached at Dudley College and was appointed as Academy team manager at Stourbridge in May 2018.